codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

 Callout Blocks
 ^^^^^^^^^^^^^^

-If you want to show a callout block a number of options are available and others can be easily added if required.
+If you want to show a callout block, a number of options are available and others can be easily added if required.

 Available callout types: